This is the “capstone” of our course offerings.

 Our training and certification program uses a curriculum accepted by the FAA, endorsed by major aviation insurance providers, and evaluated and recommended for college credit by the American Council on Education.
-Our program is built on four years of ground and flight school using Unmanned Safety Institute curriculum with its aviation emphasis.
+Our program is built on three years of ground and flight school using Unmanned Safety Institute curriculum with its aviation emphasis.

 Then through experiential, hands-on learning, and collaboration with local marine scientists, our pilots fly missions where they develop knowledge of the several key aspects of coastal resource management, including using drones to for: